We surveyed 7392 Americans from all across the States about their experience with Long-Distance Relationships (LDR).

 That means proximity doesn’t seem to have much of an effect on whether a relationship is open or not.

-Interestingly, older respondents were more likely to report open relationships.
+Interestingly, we found that older respondents were more likely to report open relationships.

 8.8% of those aged 65 or older said they had open relationships, compared to 5.4% of 18-24-year-olds and just 4.4% of those between 25 and 34.